 Clear eyes, full hearts, cash saved!

-Thanks for letting me take the $64 Grocery Budget Challenge, Amiyrah!
+Thanks for letting me take the 64 Dollar Grocery Budget Challenge, Amiyrah!

 Way to go, Nichole!
 The dinner menu alone made me mark Nichole as a huge winner of this challenge.
 Potato and chorizo hash?
 Yes!
-If you’d like to learn more about Nichole, her awesome homeschooling family, and what else is going on in her world, check out her blog Butterscotch Sundae.
+If you’d like to learn more about Nichole, check out her blog Butterscotch Sundae.